 The purpose of this program is to provide financial assistance to Historically Black Colleges and Universities (HBCUs) to establish or strengthen their physical plants, financial management, academic resources, and endowment-building capacity.
 Activities may include student services, education equipment acquisitions, facility construction, and faculty and staff development.

-Tuskegee University receives funding through three programs under the Title III Strengthening HBCUs Grant Programs: (1) Part B - Historically Black Colleges and Universities (HBCUs); (2) Part B - Historically Black Graduate Institutes (HBGIs); and (3) Part F - SAFRA (Student Aid and Fiscal Responsibility Act), to assist in meeting various University Strategic Goals and Part F - FUTURE (Fostering Undergraduate Talent by Unlocking Resources for Education).
+Tuskegee University receives funding through two programs under the Title III Strengthening HBCUs Grant Programs: (1) Part B - Historically Black Colleges and Universities (HBCUs) and (2) Part F - SAFRA (Student Aid and Fiscal Responsibility Act), to assist in meeting various University Strategic Goals and Part F - FUTURE (Fostering Undergraduate Talent by Unlocking Resources for Education).

 For further information on the Title III Strengthening HBCUs Grant Program at Tuskegee University, please see the information below:

 Program Administration is the executive arm of the Title III Strengthening Historically Black Colleges and Universities (HBCU) Program.
 The Title III Director supervises all aspects of the Program.
 The Director reports directly to the President of the University ensuring that the program's operation is consistent with the goals of the overall institutional development as described in the HBCU plan providing a holistic focus on all University Strategic Planning Goals.
 The Title III Project Coordinator assist in monitoring each component of the program to ensure compliance with federal, state and university regulations.

 Title III Director